SenseLogic/LINGUI/README.md

 ### Conventions

+*   Class names are written in upper case.
-*   Language and function names start by an upper case letter.
+*   Function names start by an upper case letter.
 *   Parameter and variable names start by a lower case letter.

 ### Limitations